fatihkoran1/fatihkoran1/README.md

 ICT student focused on Artificial Intelligence.
 I build practical AI projects and evaluate how AI systems perform in real-world situations.

-Below are some of the projects I have worked on, mainly focused on Machine Learning, Deep Learning and Generative AI:
+Below are some of the projects I have worked on, mainly focused on **Machine Learning, Deep Learning and Generative AI**:

 ---